Live Editing: How to Edit Audio While Recording in Descript

 3. Start Editing

 Now edit away as you are recording, and the transcription is being created!
-For example, if you would like to delete a bad take, the text in the transcription, right-click, and click Delete in the dropdown.
+For example, if you would like to delete a bad take, highlight the text in the transcription, right-click, and click Delete in the dropdown.
 No need to hit pause or stop the recording!

 deleting textdeleting textdeleting text

 Because edits are non-destructive, if you prefer a take that you deleted, you can revert to it easily.
-Just go to the timeline at the bottom, place your mouse at the edge of the clip, and drag it.
+Just to the timeline at the bottom, place your mouse at the edge of the clip, and drag it.
 There you will see everything you deleted should you want to restore it.
-In this example, I wanted to restore “all her ” to the recording.
+In this example, I wanted to restore “all her life” to the recording.

 restoring textrestoring textrestoring text